 1. Remote Deflector Control

 Most, but not all, mid-grade models will include this feature.
-This feature allows the operator to move the angle of the deflector on the discharge chute up and down from behind the operator controls, eliminating the need to walk around the snow blower to make this adjustment.
+The Remote Deflector Control allows the operator to move the angle of the deflector on the discharge chute up and down from behind the operator controls.
+This feature eliminates the need to walk around the snow blower to make this adjustment.

-Reduce blowing flakes and direct snow more accurately by adjusting the deflector up and down.
+You can direct snow more accurately and reduce blowing flakes by adjusting the deflector up and down.

 2. Chute Style